Borg-Warner Trophy

 The Borg-Warner Trophy is the trophy presented to the winner of the Indianapolis 500.
 It is named for and was commissioned by automotive supplier BorgWarner.
 It is permanently housed at the Indianapolis Motor Speedway Museum in Speedway, Indiana.
 Unveiled at a 1936 dinner hosted by then-Speedway owner Eddie Rickenbacker, the trophy was officially declared the annual prize for Indianapolis 500 victors.
 It was first presented at the 24th annual 500-mile race, where Louis Meyer, that year's champion and its first recipient, soon thereafter remarked, "Winning the Borg-Warner Trophy is like winning an Olympic medal."

-Alex Palou won the 2025 Indianapolis 500, and is the current reigning champion.
+Felix Rosenqvist won the 2026 Indianapolis 500, and is the current reigning champion.
 Each year, the winning driver is presented with a miniature replica ("Baby Borg") during a reception, which for the 2019 race was presented in early September, about three months after the race.
 Prior to the trophy's inception, the Strauss Trophy (first awarded in 1919) was once presented to the winner.
 The Wheeler-Schebler Trophy was awarded to the leader at the 400-mile mark, but was retired when car owner Harry Hartz claimed it three times.